 Recording a pattern for the main synth can be done via either of the Controller screens; the Keyboard or the Kaoss Pads.
 Both of these include a record button and, as you cycle through the pattern, any new notes you play replace the existing ones.
 The synth pattern editor controls for pitch/octave and (if using the Kaoss Pads) gate also change to reflect what you have played.
 You can then, if required, tweak the controls to adjust aspects of the pattern playback.
 Controls on the left-hand side of the pattern sequencer allow you to select which controls are displayed with the Parameter switch allowing you to define three synth parameter controls that can also be programmed within the pattern.
 The Sequence Mode button allows you to vary how the sequence is played back (forward, backwards plus a few other options).

 The Kaoss Pads are worth a few words.
-The right pad provides a means of not entry, controlling pitch and gate simultaneously so you can enter notes of different lengths and pitches just by sweeping your finger around the pad.
-As toy can limit the notes to particular notes within a scale via the Scale button, this is quite a fun way of creating a performance even for the non-musician.
+The right pad provides a means of note entry, controlling pitch and gate simultaneously so you can enter notes of different lengths and pitches just by sweeping your finger around the pad.
+As you can limit the notes to particular notes within a scale via the Scale button, this is quite a fun way of creating a performance even for the non-musician.
 Hats off to Korg for including this option although, in its current form, it is perhaps not quite as easy to use as Figure’s Touch Pad.
 The left pad allows the user to define a pair of parameters to be controlled.
 These can be used in conjunction with the Parameter button in the synth step sequencer section described above.
 So, for example, if you define Parameter 1 and parameter 2 to control the low pass filter cutoff and peak parameters within the step sequencer section, you can then also configure the left Kaoss Pad to control Parameter 1 and 2 so that moving your figure across this pad while recording produces real-time control of the same filter controls.
 This is a lot of fun and this type of sound shaping can add a lot of movement to the sound – the Kaoss Pad makes performing and recording these parameter changes easy – certainly much easier than it might be by trying to adjust virtual knobs.

 Indeed, adjusting the knob-like controls within the synth is perhaps the most frustrating thing about the main synth section of the iMS-20.
 They all look very cool but, even in the ‘zoom’ view, it takes a little practice before you can adjust then accurately.